comp423-25s/comp423-25s.github.io/docs/resources/git/ch3-git-branch-merge.md

 ### Handling In-Progress Changes When Switching Branches

-Sometimes, you’ll need to switch branches while you have in-progress changes in your working directory.
+Sometimes, you’ll need to switch branches while you have in-progress changes in your working directory or staging.
 For example, you might need to review a colleague’s work or fix a bug on another branch.

-In such cases, you have three main strategies:
+In such cases, you have three main strategies to proceed with:

 #### 1. Commit Your Changes to Your Branch